 Type of credit card (Visa, MasterCard, or American Express)

 Exact name on credit card and Law School class

 Gifts by Bank Wire

-To transfer gifts of cash by bank wire, instruct your broker or banker to contact the Office of the Recording Secretary at 617-495-1750 to indicate the gift amount and its purpose (e.g., to Harvard Law School, for unrestricted use).
+To transfer gifts of cash by bank wire, instruct your broker or banker to contact Alumni and Development Services at 617-495-1750 to indicate the gift amount and its purpose (e.g., to Harvard Law School, for unrestricted use).